Investigators struggled to identify suspect while Brown University gunman went on to kill again, timeline shows

 Officials have said part of the Brown University building where the shooting occurred lacked cameras, citing its age.

-"There are fewer, if any, cameras in that location, I imagine because it's an older building," Rhode Island Governor Dan McKee said in a news briefing.
+"There are fewer, if any, cameras in that location, I imagine because it's an older building," Rhode Island Gov. Dan McKee said in a news briefing.

 Brown University said in a statement that the campus has "an expansive network of security cameras," more than 1,200 in all, but acknowledged that cameras "do not extend to every hallway, classroom, laboratory and office across the 250+ buildings on campus."